 However, I did finally talk to Allah that night, confused as ever.
 Could Allah really pursue me the way I had been pursuing Him?
 I called out, “Okay, Allah, here I am!
 I’m talking directly to you in English, not Arabic.
 And I’m not reciting anything.
 Could you please tell me who You are?
 I’d really like to know.”
 There was no flash of light, no booming voice from the sky, nothing.
 I quickly fell asleep.

 While entering the mail-room a week later, I spotted Mary.
 I quickly approached her and asked, “Can I come to church with you sometime?”
 And as soon as I asked that, my hand went right up to my mouth in disbelief.
 She happily agreed, and invited me to go with her that next Sunday.

 I had never been to a church and did not know what to expect.
 I don’t remember the sermon message that day, but I do remember the warm congregation.
 They were genuinely happy to speak with me even though I did not believe what they believed.

 I went home to be with my family during our winter break.
-Mary called me there to invite me to go with her to a Christian youth conference over New Years.
+Mary called me there to invite me to go with her to a Christian conference for college students over New Years.
 While I was contemplating on how to ask my dad, Mary and her small group at her church were praying furiously for me.
-When I asked my dad if I could go to the conference for four days and four nights, he cheerfully said, "Sure, have fun!"
+When I asked my dad if I could go to the conference for four days and four nights, he cheerfully said, “Sure, have fun!”
 However, he told me to make sure it was okay with my mom.
 Again, the answer was yes!